 Life cycle analysis is a way of looking at the environmental impact of a product or activity throughout its entire life.
 For example, to estimate the carbon footprint of a laptop, you’d need to consider the extraction and processing of raw materials, the manufacturing, transport, use and end of life.
 We use life cycle emissions for the different products you buy or the food you eat in the Carbon Calculator.

 In June 2019 the UK government committed to a target of Net Zero emissions by 2050.
 That means reducing the UK's emissions by 100% from 1990 levels.
 But there will always be emissions that can't be reduced.
-To reach Net Zero, these unavoidable emissions must be matched by reducing emissions in the atmosphere by the equivalent amount.
+To reach Net Zero, these unavoidable emissions must be matched by removing emissions in the atmosphere by the equivalent amount.

 A 'production' footprint is a way of measuring a carbon footprint that doesn't take into account the emissions produced outside of the UK thanks to a person's lifestyle.
 The average person's production footprint in the UK is 8 tonnes CO2e per year.